-I have experience of working as a counsellor for a charity in Preston and a counselling service in Morecambe.
-I have chosen to volunteer there alongside my private work because I feel strongly that counselling should be accessible to all.
-In my private work I am able to offer a more flexible and tailored service to my clients.
+I have experience of working as a counsellor for a charity in Preston and also in Morecambe.
+I feel strongly that counselling should be accessible to all.
+If cost is preventing you from seeking counselling, please speak to me about the possibility of arranging a reduced fee.

 Areas of counselling I deal with

 I charge £40 per session, though I offer some flexibility around this when therapy would not otherwise be affordable.
 Sessions last approximately an hour.

 I offer the initial counselling session for a reduced fee of £20.
 Alternatively, we can arrange a free meeting of up to half an hour.
 The second option is not designed to be therapy but to give you a chance to ask any questions you might have and discuss what counselling with me might offer you.